zkochan/zkochan.github.io/_posts/2015-07-12-surveys-using-google-spreadsheets.md

 Frequently we need to survey our visitors.
 We don't bother developing our own surveying tool because there are already lots of them.
-Mostly payed but cheaper then developing your own.
+Mostly payed but cheaper than developing your own.

 ## Google Forms?

-From the other side, there is [Google Forms][].
-Although Google Forms are completely free, they cannot integrate into your website.
-You must have a link to the surveying page.
-And that surveying page is not even customizable.
+On the other hand, there is [Google Forms][].
+Although Google Forms are completely free, they cannot integrate into your website, you must have a link to the surveying page.
+Unfortunately that surveying page is not even customizable.
 All you can do is select from the several templates that are offered.

-Payed services win the bottle against Google Forms.
+Payed services win the battle against Google Forms.
 However, there is one thing in Google Forms that we can use to easier develop our surveying tool!
 The data storage.
 Google Forms are saving the answers to the surveys in Google Spreadsheets.